Dara433/e-commerce-platform/README.md

 # Automating-Pipeline-for-an-E-commerce-Platform-Using-Github-Actions

+## Objective

+## Initializing Github Actions

-We created a new git remote repository and named it as `e-commerce-platform.
+We created a new git remote repository and named it as `e-commerce-platform`.
-Next we created a new directory on our terminal, name it `e-commerce-api`
+Next we cloned this repository on our terminal using the `git clone` command

+ We navigated to `e-commerce-platform` directory and initilized it as a git repository.
+This shows up as a hidden `.github` directory in the current folder.
+  Initializing git enables git to track and monitor changes in this folder.

+![alt text](img/2..png)

  ## Backend API Project Setup

-Next, we navigated into this directory and created a few more directories listed below
+Next, we navigated into the `e-commerce-platform` directory and created a few more directories listed below

-1. `.github/workflows` - This directory will store our workflows files ( **YAML** configuration files ) for Continuous Integration with our Git repository
+1. `.github/workflows` - This directory will store our workflows files (**YAML** configuration files) for Continuous Integration with our Git repository
 2. `api` for the backend: hosts everything that powers the backend.
 Routes, Controllers and models
-3. `index.js` is the entry point for our server and jJavaScript production environment, it sets up a working server that listens for requests and delegates handling to the correct routes.
-It’s the brain of the operation, routing requests to where they’re handled.
-4. `index.test.js`: A dedicated testing environment for our server.
-With `jest` as our JavaScript testing framework.
-5. `dockerfile`: Configuration file used by Docker Hub to build and containerize our application.

-## Initializing Github Actions

- We navigated to `e-commerce-api` directory and initilized it as a git repository.
-This shows up as a hidden `.git` directory in the current folder.
-Initializing git enables git to track and monitor changes in this folder.

-![alt text](img/2..png)

 ## Backend API Setup and Installing Dependencies

 To setup the backend, there is a series of application / packages we need need to install, JavaScript being one of them, it allows us to interact with our backend servers.

+First we make a directory for our backend named as `api`

 To get JavaScript running in our backend `api` directory, we need to create the `Node.js` environment - a runtime environment that lets us run JavaScript code.